QiaoyaWu/SDSSV_DR19_QSO_VAC/README.md

 We have measured detailed spectral parameters of DR19 quasars using the lastest version of [PyQSOFit](https://github.com/legolason/PyQSOFit) with host deomposition priors.
 Visual inspection is applied before the compilation of catalog.

+## Tutorials
+Tutorial on how to read this VAC (TBD)

+Turorial on how to access/visionalize single spectral fits file (TBD)

 ## Catalog format description
 The catalog format is similar to the [SDSS DR16Q](https://github.com/QiaoyaWu/sdss4_dr16q_tutorial/tree/main).